 Calories: 80, Total Fat: 2 g, Carbohydrates: 13 g, Protein: 4 g per serving

-Save An easy, delightful appetizer that adds color and fun to any occasion.
+An easy, delightful appetizer that adds color and fun to any occasion.

 Recipe Questions & Answers